ACLS Certification Course Overview

 - Effective communication as a member and leader of a resuscitation team

 - Course uses learning stations for practice of essential skills and simulated clinical scenarios that encourage active participation

 - Hands-on class format reinforces skills proficiency

 - Classroom-based works well for learners who prefer group interaction and instructor feedback while learning skills

 ACLS Course Completion Card

-American Heart Association ACLS Provider Course Completion eCard, valid for two years and 12 CE credits (
+American Heart Association ACLS Provider Course Completion eCard, valid for two years and up to12 CE units.

 EMS CE’s available and may vary by license type